n-genesis/finxact-json-vscode/README.md

 |originSource	|`originSource`		|`"originSource": {key: value}`									|

 ## Fixed issue #
+### 2.5.2
+- Indentation now starts at column 18
+- Children are indented 4 space now longer with a tab
+- Closing brackets are aligned to the longest keynames closing bracket

 ### 2.5.1
 - Short keyname alignment now is push passed open bracket